Complete Know Your Customer (KYC) Verification

 3. Submit Documents

-BitGo recommends submitting all the necessary documents for an end user in a single API call.
-Documents must not exceed 15MB in size and must be minimum 200x200px.
+BitGo recommends submitting all necessary documents for an end user in a single API call.
+Document files can't exceed 15MB and must be at least 200x200px.

 Endpoint: Create Identity Document